|

 A socket address is defined as a combination of a 32-bit Context

 Identifier (CID) and a 32-bit port number.
-The CID identifies
+The CID identifies the

-the source or destination, which is either a virtual machine or
+source or destination, which is either a virtual machine or the

-services running on a single machine.
+running on a single machine.

 struct sockaddr_vm {